I am now 34

 He was a very interesting man to talk to.

-So to the tour, which should have been called, ‘You are a gringo, therefore a cash cow’.
+tour, which should have been called, ‘You are a gringo, therefore a cash cow’.

+acting as a natural barrier in the far distance).
 There are a number of islands, both natural and man-made within the lake and all are inhabited by the native Indians, the Aymara and Quechua.

 First up we visited the floating island of Uros.
 During the advancement of the warlike Collas and Incas hundreds of years ago the local population to escape persecution fled into the lake and built their own islands made from the cutting and binding together of the reed beds and then covering this floating base with a thick mattress of reeds.
 Upon this they were then able to build their new homes and community with the islands requiring a fresh bed of reeds only every couple of months as the previous ones rotted and slowly made their way down into the lake from whence they came.